stefanoscolapasta/C-projects/README.md

 # C-projects
-## Some C projects done during the first years CS semester
+## Some C projects done during the first CS semester